 How to get back after the hike?

 The Seven Hanging Valleys trail is a linear route.
 If you park your car at the start of the trail to get back to it you can either walk back or take an Uber.
 Walking can be nice if you have enough time.
-In this case, the hike will take you a big part of the day including at least one long stop for lunch and rest.
+In this case, the hike will take a big part of the day including at least one long stop for lunch and rest.
 Plan to spend 5-6 hours on the trail.

 Can you hike to Benagil Cave?

 Yes and no. The famous Benagil Cave is on the Seven Hanging Valleys Trail.
-You can see the actual hole on the surface but you can’t look inside the cave.
+You can see the hole on the surface but can’t look inside the cave.
 There is a fence around it that prevents people from getting close to the edges of the cave.
-The only way to get to Benagil Cave is by boat, kayak, or swimming.

 Seven Hanging Valleys Trail map

-Seven Hanging Valleys Trail route description
+Seven Hanging Valleys Trail description

 I’ve divided the trail into three parts according to how busy it is.